 Nowadays, I own an agency.
 It’s the one you see.

 I still write copy for some clients.
-But I'm very selective now, and I prefer “partnership arrangements” as I stated earlier.
-Otherwise, I have my team of junior copywriters, who were students of mine at first, write for my clients under my agency's banner.
+But I’m very selective now, and I prefer “partnership arrangements” as I stated earlier when the fit is right.
+Otherwise, I have my team of junior copywriters, who were students of mine at first, write for my clients under my agency’s banner.

 Fifth and finally, if you seek proof, I encourage you to visit my websites.
-(Check out the testimonials and case study sections, where clients gave me not only testimonials but also revealed their results achieved with my work, which they've documented.)
+Check out the testimonials and case study sections, where clients gave revealed their results achieved with my work, which they’ve documented.

 Nevertheless, I’m not sure if this answers your questions and concerns or not.